qiime2/docs/source/tutorials/moving-pictures.rst

      --o-visualization ancom-BodySite.qzv

 .. question::
     What features differ in abundance across BodySite?
 What groups are they most and least abundant in?
-What are some the taxonomies of some of these features?
+What are the taxonomies of some of these features?
 (To answer that last question you'll need to refer to a visualization that we generated earlier in this tutorial.)

 We're also often interested in performing a differential abundance test at a specific taxonomic level.
 To do this, we can collapse the features in our ``FeatureTable[Frequency]`` at the taxonomic level of interest, and then re-run the above steps.